cmeeren/Faqt/README.md

 * `SatisfyAny` or similar with multiple assertion chains all on one line containing the same assertion may give incorrect subject names.
 * Assertion chains do not fully complete on a single thread.
+* Subject names will be truncated if they are too long (currently 1000 characters, though that may change without notice), since it is then likely that an aforementioned limitation or a bug is causing Faqt to use too large parts of the source code as the subject name.

 If you have encountered a case not listed above, please raise an issue.
 If I can't or won't fix it, I can at the very least document it as a known limitation.